Sign Up for a Free Account

 Overview

 Streptococcus pneumoniae is the leading cause of bacterial meningitis in adults in the United States and accounts for significant morbidity and mortality in essentially all age groups.
 Prompt recognition and treatment can improve outcomes.
 Treatment guidelines recommend that dexamethasone should be added to initial empiric antibiotic therapy.
+A low-dose dexamethasone protocol significantly reduced mortality in pneumococcal meningitis patients.
 In this article, the author reviews the clinical manifestations of S pneumoniae infection, with an emphasis on neurologic symptoms and key features that can help avoid pitfalls leading to missed or late diagnosis.
 Cerebral vasculitis is a significant complication observed in approximately one-third of patients with pneumococcal meningitis.
 The lockdown and COVID-19 containment measures had a favorable impact on the transmission of life-threatening invasive diseases caused by S pneumoniae, H influenzae, and N meningitidis globally.
 The reported incidence of S pneumoniae infections decreased by 68% at 4 weeks and 82% at 8 weeks after start of the lockdown.
 Current diagnostic laboratory techniques are evaluated, and up-to-date treatment recommendations based on the most recent research and expert opinions are incorporated.
 Research regarding the importance of endocarditis and bacteremia to neuropathogenesis, as well as the effect of bacterial meningitis on neurogenesis, is presented.

 Key points